Pharmacotherapy Division History

 In 1999, the national accreditation council for colleges and schools of pharmacy mandated that all pharmacy programs in the nation offer the PharmD degree as the entry-level degree for practicing pharmacists; therefore, the PharmD degree became a “professional” degree instead of a “graduate” degree.
 The curriculum was revised accordingly; clinical research training was replaced with greater training on patient assessment, therapeutics, and clinical decision-making.
 Recognizing the continuing need for advanced research training for pharmacists, the Pharmacotherapy Division developed new Masters and PhD graduate programs in 2001 to provide this type of training for those pharmacists who had already earned their PharmD degrees.

-In 2006, the Pharmacotherapy Division was formally recognized as the Pharmacotherapy Education and Research Center (PERC) within the UT Health Science Center San Antonio School of Medicine.
+In 2006, the Pharmacotherapy Division was formally recognized as the Pharmacotherapy Education and Research Center (PERC) within the UT Health San Antonio’s Long School of Medicine.
 Dr. Christopher R. Frei, PharmD, MS (Doctor of Pharmacy 2001, Master of Science in Pharmacy 2003) serves as the PERC Director and Pharmacotherapy Division Head.
-The PERC’s mission is to train and educate pharmacists and pharmaceutical scientists to provide specialty pharmacotherapeutic services, including primary care, and to conduct innovative translational, transdisciplinary research.
-In keeping with its mission, the program partnered with three other universities in San Antonio, including the UT Health Science Center, to develop a new Translational Science PhD program in 2011.
-Collectively, the San Antonio pharmacy programs consist of 14 full-time faculty and more than 50 adjunct faculty, who train nearly 90 professional and graduate students and 20 pharmacy residents annually.
+The PERC’s mission is to train and educate pharmacists and pharmaceutical scientists to provide specialty pharmacotherapeutic services, including acute and primary care, and to conduct innovative translational and transdisciplinary research.
+In keeping with its mission, the Program partnered with three other universities in San Antonio, including the UT Health San Antonio, and the UT San Antonio, to develop a new Translational Science PhD Program in 2011.
+Collectively, the San Antonio pharmacy programs consist of 12 full-time faculty and nearly 200 adjunct/adjoint faculty, who train nearly 80 student pharmacists, 25 graduate students, and 25 pharmacy residents annually.

 The UT Austin College of Pharmacy is currently ranked #3 in the nation.